Gracetexana/Rosalind/README.md

 ## Practicing Python with a focus on genetics
 I am an aspiring data scientist working on building up my portfolio.
 My first of many projects was simply to get a grasp of basic coding in Python.
 With the help of Rosalind, "a platform for learning bioinformatics and programming through problem solving," (https://rosalind.info/problems/locations/) I was able to do so.
 I plan to explore Python packages next--specifically those that are frequently used by data scientists.
 I am interested in working with biological data with an eye towards global climate resiliency; this is why I chose to learn through Rosalind, which has a focus on biological data.
 However, moving forward, I plan to work with data that I feel is more applicable to my field.
 My long term goal is to work in biotech in order to address environmental issues.
-## Individual Descriptions
+## Individual Project Descriptions
 ### Python Village
-Rosalind walked me through 6 project geared towards learning Python before giving me biological data to work with and analyze in my own way.
+Six lessons in basic Python.
+The projects below are my original and unique application of Python in order to analyze biological data provided by Rosalind.
 ### Counting DNA Nucleotides
 Given: A DNA string s of length at most 1000 nt.
 Return: Four integers (separated by spaces) counting the respective number of times that the symbols 'A', 'C', 'G', and 'T' occur in s.